top-master/QImageConverter/README.md

    - put in "qmake location" field the `XD` framework's qmake-executable address (e.g. "`C:/XD/bin/qmake.exe`")
    - also set the "`Version name`" field to "`MyXD`"

-4. Still in `Qt-Creator` [Create a build tool-kit and conigure it](https://bitbucket.org/top-master/xd/src/master/doc/qt-creator/targets.md) like:
+4. Still in `Qt-Creator` [Create a build tool-kit and configure it](https://bitbucket.org/top-master/xd/src/master/doc/qt-creator/targets.md) like:
    - in "`Qt Version`" Drop-down menu select "`MyXD`" (which you added in previous step)
    - in `"Compiler"` Drop-down menu select the auto-detected one with `x86` architecture (or even [configure compiler](https://bitbucket.org/top-master/xd/src/master/doc/qt-creator/tool-chains.md) manually)